Construction Litigation

 -

-When an asbestos abatement contractor's negligence led CDPHE to declare a major spill, Mike secured a large confidential settlement for the developer for delay damages and spill remediation costs.
+When an asbestos abatement contractor's negligence led CDPHE to declare a major spill, Mike secured a settlement for the developer for delay damages and spill remediation costs resulting in a payment in the amount of $312,500.

 -